odpi/egeria/open-metadata-implementation/access-services/data-engine/data-engine-client/docs/user/java-client/README.md

 * Create/Update/Delete a port implementation, with a schema type and the corresponding PortSchema relationship
 * Create/Update/Delete a port alias, with a PortDelegation relationship
 * Create/Update/Delete a list of process, with a corresponding port implementations and port aliases involved in a transformation
-* Create/Update a database
+* Create/Update/Delete a database, with a connection, endpoint and corresponding schema type attached
-* Create/Update a relational table
+* Create/Update/Delete a relational table with columns
-* Create/Update a data file
+* Create/Update/Delete a data file with columns, endpoint, connection and corresponding schema type attached

 > Note: The equivalent REST interfaces are documented in the